Douglas Lumsden: Member of the Scottish Parliament

 At the 2021 Scottish Parliament election, Lumsden was the Conservative candidate for the Aberdeen Central constituency, finishing second with 24.09% of the vote.
 He was appointed as a regional member on the North East Scotland list.

 On 12 January 2022, Lumsden called for Boris Johnson to resign as party leader and Prime Minister over the Westminster lockdown parties controversy, along with a majority of Scottish Conservative MSPs.

 Lumsden remained a councillor and continued to draw both salaries after his election to Holyrood in order to avoid the expense of a by-election.
 He did not stand at the 2022 Aberdeen City Council election.

+At the 2026 Scottish Parliament election, Lumsden contested the Aberdeenshire East constituency and came second, though was then elected on the regional list for North East Scotland.

-Parliamentary Questions Scandal
+Parliamentary written questions

 On 8 February 2025, John Boothman, political correspondent for The Sunday Times, reported that Lumsden had submitted nearly 1,000 written questions to the Scottish government in the month of January 2025 alone.
 It was speculated that AI was used to generate the questions including ones on flagpoles, lightbulbs, deckchairs, jars of honey in the gift shop, and the cost of electric hand dryers.
-Mr Lumsden denied using AI to generate questions but added that he "would look at any new tools to hold the government to account."
+Lumsden denied using AI to generate questions but added that he "would look at any new tools to hold the government to account."

 According to the Daily Record, the 987 questions made up more than half of the total questions submitted by all 129 MSPs.
 Dealing with the questions was estimated to have cost the Scottish Government and taxpayer approximately £100,000.

-In his defense, Lumsden said that "It's legitimate to submit questions to scrutinise the SNP government and Scottish parliament, but I will speak with my team about the volume and if a written question is needed in every instance."
+In his defence, Lumsden said that "It's legitimate to submit questions to scrutinise the SNP government and Scottish parliament, but I will speak with my team about the volume and if a written question is needed in every instance."
 Lumsden claimed, "I will continue to ask questions to hold this rotten government to account and won't be silenced when it comes to standing up for the northeast."
 His holding the government to account included queries about the number of salt and pepper sachets at Holyrood and how it is verified that the beeswax used for the Great Seal of Scotland comes from the parliament's bees.
+Lumsden commented that "these questions have discovered that there has been no growth of surgical training posts in the last 10 years, no forensic pathologists based in Aberdeen, and the incident statistics on the A96."
 Lumsden did not apologise or react to calls for him to pay for the costs his questions caused.

+Member of the United Kingdom Parliament

+Following Stephen Flynn's election to the Scottish Parliament in the 2026 Scottish Parliament election, it was announced that Lumsden would be contesting the 2026 Aberdeen South by-election which he won.
+James Adams succeeded him as an MSP.
+He was sworn in as a member of Parliament on 22 June 2026.
+On 6 July 2026, he replaced Jack Rankin on the Scottish Affairs Select Committee.